uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 The outer frame can be fixed through three positions.
 Fixing should be between 150mm and 250mm from the corners with maximum centres of 600mm.

 Before final tightening, the frame should be packed at screw positions with shims.
 To ensure optimum weather performance and correct operation of the sashes, the outer frame must not be bowed.
-Ensure the gap between the sashes and outer frame is uniform.
+Ensure the gap between the sashes and the outer frame is uniform.
 Check the diagonal measurements of the frame.

-Foam fixing should only be used as a gap filler and not an alternative to mechanical fixings.
+Foam fixing should only be used as a gap filler and not as an alternative to mechanical fixings.
 After applying check that the outer frame has not distorted or bowed.
-Packing pieces can be placed between the frame and the sashes, or a brace put across the frame to prevent bowing.
+Packing pieces can be placed between the frame and the sashes, or a brace can be put across the frame to prevent bowing.

 fix frame 2